rpopov/modelant/src/site/markdown/conventions.md

          * other specific files and directpries

   **NOTE:** The practice applied by *maven-invoker-plugin* to use a copy in a temporary local repository copy is considered as really complicating the testing and debugging, therefore it is avoided.
 Instead, the maven plugin integration test use the plugins already published (installed) in the local host's repository.
+See: [Plugin testing](https://maven.apache.org/plugin-developers/plugin-testing.html)

 **\[C4.2\]** Testing the plugin uses the https://maven.apache.org/plugins/maven-invoker-plugin plugin defined in the **maven-plugin** profile.